pfgithub/scpl/docs/actions/date.md

 - `Current Date`
 - `Specified Date`
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFDateFieldParameter